The science and technology of light

 Our two-year Master’s Degree Programme in Photonics Technologies provides you with in-depth knowledge of photonics ranging from fundamental light-matter interactions, laser physics and nonlinear dynamics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.

 Theoretical knowledge is put into practice through experiments and hands-on laboratory assignments to develop both research and engineering skills.
 The programme includes close collaboration with industry and regular seminars on emerging research areas.
+We offer two specialisations: Photonics Materials and Ultrafast Photonics and Lasers.
 You will also be able to choose electives from among the wide array of courses offered by Tampere University.

-After completing the programme, you will understand the role of photonics in society, have the required intercultural skills and international experience, and be prepared for a career as a high-tech expert in the industry.
-You may also opt for an academic career.
+After completing the programme, you will understand the role of photonics in society, have the required intercultural skills and international experience, and will be prepared for a career as a high-tech expert in the industry.
+You may also opt for doctoral studies and an academic career.

 The international Master’s Degree Programme in Photonics Technologies provides students with in-depth knowledge of photonics as a whole, from the most fundamental concepts to advanced technologies.
 The programme provides the necessary background and expertise for graduates to become technology experts, researchers, or managers.
 Students receive multidisciplinary education in the field of photonics, ranging from light-matter interactions and laser physics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.
 With the option to specialise either in Ultrafast Photonics and Lasers or Materials for Photonics, our programme provides a unique opportunity for students to become experts in these rapidly expanding areas where we have world-leading expertise.

 After completing the Master’s Degree Programme in Photonics Technologies, students will: